Thomas Swann: 1856 election

-Swann was first elected Mayor of Baltimore in 1856 as a member of the "Know Nothing" movement (also known as the "American Party") in one of the bloodiest and corrupt elections in state history.
+Swann was first elected Mayor of Baltimore in 1856 as a member of the "Know Nothing" movement (also known as the "American Party") in one of the bloodiest and most corrupt elections in state history.
 He supposedly defeated Democratic challenger Robert Clinton Wright by over a thousand votes.

 Many believed that once slavery was abolished in Maryland, African Americans would begin a mass emigration to a new state.
 As white soldiers returned from Southern battlefields, they came home to find that not only were their slaves gone, but soil exhaustion was causing tobacco crops in southern Maryland to fail.
 With a growing number of disaffected white men, Swann embarked on a campaign of "Redemption" and "restoring to Maryland a white man's government".

-Additionally, Swann enacted a law that encouraged white fisherman to harass black fisherman when he signed into law the state's first ever "Oyster Code":
+Additionally, Swann enacted a law that encouraged white fishermen to harass black fishermen when he signed into law the state's first ever "Oyster Code":

 "And be it acted, that all owners and masters of canoes, boats, or vessels licensed under this article, being White Men, are hereby constituted officers of this state for the purpose of arresting and taking before any judge or Justice of the Peace, any persons who may be engaged in violating any provisions of this article.
 Furthermore, all such owners and masters are hereby vested with the power to summon posse comitatus to aid in such arrest."